 January 22nd will follow Arabella, a highly talented young woman who is spiked by a date-rape drug and must rebuild her life after being sexually assaulted.

-Michael Ward went from tweeting his excitement for the original series of Top Boy as a school boy back in 2013, to becoming the new lead for the Netflix reboot.
+Micheal Ward went from tweeting his excitement for the original series of Top Boy as a school boy back in 2013, to becoming the new lead for the Netflix reboot.

 He stars as Jamie, the ruthless leader of the violent ‘ZT gang’ and loving father-figure to his younger brothers, who threatens to disrupt the gang hierarchy of Summerhouse, a fictional Hackney estate.